Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature

 Cuttings Are the Best Way to Propagate

-Because Leyland cypress trees do not produce viable seeds, the most effective way to propagate them is by rooting cuttings.
-The best months in which you should take the cuttings are January, February or March.
+Because Leyland cypress trees do not produce viable seeds, the most effective way to propagate them is by root cuttings.
+The best months to take the cuttings are January, February or March.
 Although you may be successful during other times, the percentage of cuttings to take root will probably be much lower.

 You need to remember that when you propagate a plant using cuttings, however, the resulting plant has the exact same characteristics as the mother plant.
 So make sure you select one that appears to be healthy with a nice shape.
 I like a Leyland cypress tree that has a nice "Christmas tree" shape.